mithunpaul08/mean-teacher/README.md

 ```
 This should open browser and run the GUI in `localhost:3000`.

+**Note**: All these commands are for OSX.
+ Replace with corresponding packages based on your OS.
+Eg: replace `brew install` with `pip install`

 Now open another terminal and do:
 ```
 conda create --name rte_runner python=3.6